alexscheelmeyer/csv-streamer/README.md

 You can also have a look at the test folder to see some examples of using the API.

+In my testing it seems to be around 33% faster compared to [node-csv](https://github.com/voodootikigod/node-csv) code by [Chris Williams](https://github.com/voodootikigod).

 Other
 -----
 Made by Alex Scheel Meyer.
 Released to the public domain.